sauliusp/tag-choose-website/technical-details.md

 title: Technical Details
 ---

+## Updates

+- 2025-07-10: ❌ after the Chrome update you might see the following error in the extension popup: "AI features are not supported in your browser.
+However, you can still tag this bookmark manually using autocomplete.".
+I am working on it - once I have a fix, I will update the extension.

 ## One-Time Chrome Setup

 To use Gemini Nano in your browser, you’ll need to adjust three experimental Chrome flags.
 These allow Chrome’s Prompt API and on-device models to function: